gehuhaldwani/techgeeks/src/content/posts/2024-09-03-project-circle-announcement.md

 :::

 Whether you have a groundbreaking idea or need some guidance, Project Circle is here to help you take the next step.
-Don’t miss out on this opportunity to be part of a dynamic tech community!
+Don't miss out on this opportunity to be part of a dynamic tech community!

 We look forward to seeing you there!